 According to Statistics Canada, 6.2 million Canadians are estimated to be living with a disability.
 People with disabilities are likely to be living in poverty – this figure is as high as 30% – due to societal barriers including discrimination, access to education and employment, and protective social programs.
 Stats Canada reports a mere 40-59% in employment, depending on the severity of the disability, as compared with 80% of the rest of the population.

-Those in employment are more likely to be , earning less money and having inequitable access to opportunities.
+Those in employment are more likely to be underemployed, earning less money and having inequitable access to opportunities.
 The additional cost of a person living with even a moderate disability can be significantly higher than someone who is not.
-Moreover, the global pandemic has affected this group, who remain regarding most .
+Moreover, the global pandemic has adversely and disproportionately affected this group, who remain at a disadvantage regarding most Sustainable Development Goals.

-The Government of Canada has announced the creation of a Canadian Disability Inclusion Plan to address facing Canadians with disabilities, and a national COVID-19 to guide government action on disability inclusion in line with the and the
+The Government of Canada has announced the creation of a Canadian Disability Inclusion Plan to address long-standing challenges facing Canadians with disabilities, and a national COVID-19 Disability Advisory Group to guide government action on disability inclusion in line with the UN Convention on the Rights of Persons with Disabilities and the Accessible Canada Act

 “Our hope is a Canadian Disability Benefit helps get rid of red tape, protect the dignity of Disabled Canadians not having to prove their disability and poverty status, and is an opportunity to expand the definition of disability in the Accessible Canada Act”